ethereum/ethereum-org-website/src/content/nft/index.md

 In total, Ethereum on proof-of-stake therefore consumes something on the order of 2.62 megawatt, which is about the same as a small American town.

-This is a reduction of at least 99.95% in total energy use from the Digiconomist estimate of 44.94 TWh per year that the Ethereum miners currently consume.
+This is a reduction of at least 99.95% in total energy usage from the Digiconomist estimate of 44.94 TWh per year that the Ethereum miners currently consume.

 #### 2. Visa energy consumption {#fn-2}